69MichelleDB/ToNCodes/README.md

 ## Notes

-> The Notes field has no functionality previous to version `alpha-0.5.0`.
-I'll post a release soon.
+> The Notes field was added on version `alpha-0.5.0`.
+It's still in development but I hope to have it stable soon as I do more tests.
 >
 > `Double click` to copy a code. `Delete key` to delete a code.